iamme24cl/iamme24cl/README.md

 - 🏗️ I’m currently working on my [Invoices](http://example/com) app and adding more features to it!

+- 📚 I'm currenlty practicing algorithms, solving problems on leetcode, and working through the algoexpert.io curriculum.

-- 📚 I’m currently learning and working on building a backend server with Node.js using Express.js framework and Node-SQLITE3.
+- 📚 I’m currently learning and working on building a backend server with Node.js, using Express.js framework, and Node-SQLITE3.

-- 😄 Fun facts: I love playing the guitar, singing and tasting all the good wines that I can find!
+- 😄 Fun facts: I love playing the guitar, singing, and tasting all the good wines that I can find!

 <br/>